-- 26 Draw labelled diagram showing nephron.

-- 27 Describe each:
+- 26 Describe each:

 - (a) Actinomorphic

 - (b) Zygomorphic

 - (c) Scutellum

 Draw flowchart showing Z scheme of light reaction.
-28 (a) Sino-atrial node is called pacemaker of our heart.
+27 (a) Sino-atrial node is called pacemaker of our heart.
 Why?
-29 (b) Why do we call our heart myogenic? (a) Which hormone is called emergency hormones or hormones of flight 30 in our body and why? (b) Name the hormone secreted by the atrial wall of our heart and write it's function. $5 \times 3 = 15$ Section - D (a) What is known as a competitive inhibitor?
+28 (b) Why do we call our heart myogenic?
+Draw labelled diagram showing L. S of Kidney.
+29 (a) Which hromone is called emergency hormones or hormones of flight 30 in our body and why? (b) Name the hormone secreted by the atrial wall of our heart and write it's function. $5 \times 3 = 15$ Section - D (a) What is known as a competitive inhibitor?
 Give an example.
-31 2 + 3(b) Describe each-(i) Synapsis (ii) Bivalent (iii) Chiasmata (a) Explain how enzymes increase the rate of reaction?
-2 + 3(b) Explain three phases of interphase in brief. (a) Write a short note on Kranz anatomy.
-32 (b) Expand the terms EP and TCA.
-Or (a) Why are C4 plants more economical than C3 plants? (b) Write any three assumptions that are followed while calculation of the net gain of ATP for every glucose.
-2 + 333 (a) Explain the structure of Myofilament in detail. (b) What are Schwann cells?
+31 (b) Describe each - (1) Synapsis (2) Bivalent (3) Chiasmata 2 + 3(a) Explain how enzymes increase the rate of reaction? (b) Explain three phases of interphase in brief.
+2 + 3(a) Write a short note on Kranz anatomy.
+32 (b) Expand the terms EMP and TCA. (a) Why are C4 plants more economical than C3 plants? (b) Write any three assumptions that are followed while calculation of the net gain of ATP for every glucose. (a) Explain the structure of Myofilament in detail.
+33 (b) What are Schwann cells?
 Write their role.
-3 + 2Or (a) Draw labelled diagram showing axon terminal and synapse. (b) Explain the structure of Myosin monomer (meromyosin).
+3 + 2(a) Draw labelled diagram showing axon terminal and synapse. (b) Explain the structure of Myosin monomer (meromyosin).
 3 + 2